graasp/graasp/README.md

 First open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd> (or <kbd>ctrl</kbd> instead of <kbd>cmd</kbd>), and typing `Open Folder in Container`.

-This will create 10 containers :
+This will create 11 containers :

-- `graasp-core` : Node.js backend of Graasp
+- `core` : Node.js backend of Graasp
 - `db` : PostgreSQL cluster used by multiple services
-- `graasp-etherpad` : Container for the etherpad service
+- `etherpad` : Container for the etherpad service
-- `graasp-meilisearch` : Container for the meilisearch service
+- `meilisearch` : Container for the meilisearch service
-- `graasp-redis` : Redis instance to enable websockets
+- `redis` : Redis instance to enable websockets
-- `graasp-localstack` : Localstack instance use to fake S3 storage locally
+- `localstack` : Localstack instance use to fake S3 storage locally
 - `localfile` : Simple static file server to get files stored in graasp when using the `local` storage option (see the [Utilities section](#utilities))
-- `graasp-iframely` : Iframely instance used to get embeds for links
+- `iframely` : Iframely instance used to get embeds for links
 - `mailer` : Simple mailer instance used to receive emails locally (see the [Utilities section](#utilities))
+- `umami`: An analytics service used instead of Google Analytics

 > **Important**
 > To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
 This is necessary because the backend creates signed urls with the localstack container hostname.
 Without changing the hosts, the development machine cannot resolve the `http://localstack` hostname.

+> **Troubleshoot**
+> If during setup of the devcontainer you get an error like `nudenet Error pull access denied for public.ecr.aws/g...`
+> This can occure if you previously logged in to the public ECR.
+When you want to pull from the public ECR, you should be unauthenticated.
+Simply run the following on you host: `docker logout public.ecr.aws`.
+It will log you out of the public ECR and you should be able to rebuild the containers without issue.
+If it persissts please [open an issue](https://github.com/graasp/graasp/issues/new?title=NudeNet%20DevContainer%20Docker%20Install%20Issue)

 Then install the required npm packages with `yarn install`.
 You should run this command in the docker's terminal, because some packages are built depending on the operating system (eg. `bcrypt`).